gustiwdr/gustiwdr/README.md

 </p>

 ## 🚀 About Me
-I'm a student studying Informatics Engineering at Esa Unggul University.
-I'm really into technology, especially web development, artificial intelligence, and machine learning.
-I'm passionate about learning and improving my skills in these areas to succeed in this fast-paced field.
-My goal is to use technology to solve real-world problems and make a positive impact.
-I'm excited about the opportunities ahead and look forward to making a difference in the tech world as I continue my studies.
+As a Computer Science student, I am deeply passionate about technology, particularly in web and mobile development.
+I am committed to continuously learning and refining my skills to excel in this dynamic and fast-evolving field.
+Driven by a desire to leverage technology to solve real-world challenges, I aim to create impactful solutions that contribute positively to society.
+With a strong foundation in computer science and a growth-oriented mindset, I am excited to explore opportunities that will allow me to innovate, collaborate, and make meaningful contributions to the tech industry.

 ## 📫 Contact Me